michaelhuettermann/otello/oci/README.md

+# OCI Observability

+OCI provides different advanced observability features for tracing, monitoring and metrics.
+Following, we explore a couple of them.

 ## OCI Observability & Management: Tracing

+Tracing is largely connected to OCI's Application Performance Management section, *APM* in short.
+Next, we set up the required resources and utilize them for tracing purposes based on our Otello app.

 ### Create and configure resources

-In OCI, advanced observability features are located in the Application Performance Management section, *APM* in short.

 #### APM domain
 First, in OCI under the section *Observability & Management*, navigate to the *APM* section *Administration* and create